 Student Name (please print)

 Grade

 Please sign below indicating that you have read the Student Code of Conduct and Discipline Plan and return this form to your child's school.
 If you have any questions please talk with your child's principal or designee.
 Thank you for your cooperation in helping the system provides quality education for all of our children.

 My child and I have read and discussed this plan.
-We support the school's effort to provide a structured learning environment by maintaining acceptable disciplinary limits.
+We su provide a structured learning environment by maintaining limits.

-Parent/Guardian Signature
+Parent/Guardian Signature Date

-Date

-Student Signature
+Student Signature Date

-Date
+Student Signature Date